graphhopper/graphhopper/docs/core/profiles.md

 of the road segment (the distance), the travelling speed, the 'priority' and the 'distance_influence' factor (see below).
 To be more precise, the cost function has the following form:

+todonow: how to call 'x', maybe priority sensitivity?
 ```
-edge_weight = edge_distance / (speed * priority) + edge_distance * distance_influence
+edge_weight = edge_distance / speed + edge_distance / (x * priority) + edge_distance * (distance_influence-1/x)
 ```

 The `edge_distance` is calculated during the initial import of the road network and you cannot change it here.
 Note that the edge weights are proportional to this distance.
-What can be customized is the `speed`, the `priority` and the `distance_influence`, which we will be looking at in a moment.
-But first we need to have a look at the 'properties' of an edge:
+What can be customized is the `speed`, the `priority` and the `distance_influence`, which we will discuss in a moment.
+First we need to have a look at the 'properties' of an edge:

 ### Edge properties: Encoded Values

-GraphHopper assigns values of different categories to each road segment.
+GraphHopper assigns values of different categories ('encoded values') to each road segment.
 For example for OSM data they are derived from the OSM way tags.
 The available categories are specified by using the `graph.encoded_values` field in `config.yml` and (unless you do further customization of GraphHopper) the possible categories are defined in [`DefaultEncodedValueFactory.java`](../../core/src/main/java/com/graphhopper/routing/profiles/DefaultEncodedValueFactory.java).
-For example there exist the following categories (some of their possible values are given in brackets).
+For example there are the following categories (some of their possible values are given in brackets).

 - road_class: (other,motorway,trunk,primary,secondary,track,steps,cycleway,footway,...)
 - road_environment: (road,ferry,bridge,tunnel,...)